MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 2. Choose Next.

-**To re-create Microsoft SQL Objects:**
+#### To re-create Microsoft SQL Objects

 There are several options when selecting Recreate SQL Objects.

 > [!IMPORTANT]
 > You should have all users out of the system when re-creating any objects using this tool.

-3. Select Recreate SQL Objects under the Toolkit Options heading and choose Next.
+1. Select Recreate SQL Objects under the Toolkit Options heading and choose Next.

-4. Choose the series or table you wish to change.
+2. Choose the series or table you wish to change.

     ![A screenshot ](media/PSTSYSDIG.jpg)

-5. Choose the SQL object you want to re-create by selecting a function in the Maintenance Options group.
+3. Choose the SQL object you want to re-create by selecting a function in the Maintenance Options group.

     > [!CAUTION]
     > When re-creating tables there is an additional check box, Recreate data for selected table(s).
 If you mark this option the table will be re-created and the data will be left intact.
 If you leave the option unmarked the table will be re-created and the data will be lost.

-6. Choose Perform Selected Maintenance to proceed.
+4. Choose Perform Selected Maintenance to proceed.

 > [!NOTE]
 > Keep in mind when re-creating a table with data that it may take some time to re-create depending on the table size.